eunjuyummy/Gymnasium-Robotics/README.md

 The documentation website is at [robotics.farama.org](https://robotics.farama.org/), and we have a public discord server (which we also use to coordinate development work) that you can join here: [https://discord.gg/YymmHrvS](https://discord.gg/YymmHrvS)

-## Installation

-To install the Gymnasium-Robotics environments use `pip install gymnasium-robotics`

-These environments also require the MuJoCo engine from Deepmind to be installed.
-Instructions to install the physics engine can be found at the [MuJoCo website](https://mujoco.org/) and the [MuJoCo Github repository](https://github.com/deepmind/mujoco).

-Note that the latest environment versions use the latest mujoco python bindings maintained by the MuJoCo team.
-If you wish to use the old versions of the environments that depend on [mujoco-py](https://github.com/openai/mujoco-py), please install this library with `pip install gymnasium-robotics[mujoco-py]`

-We support and test for Python 3.8, 3.9, 3.10 and 3.11 on Linux and macOS.
-We will accept PRs related to Windows, but do not officially support it.

 ## Environments

 `Gymnasium-Robotics` includes the following groups of environments:

 * [Fetch](https://robotics.farama.org/envs/fetch/) - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide or Pick and Place.
-* [Shadow Dexterous Hand](https://robotics.farama.org/envs/shadow_dexterous_hand/) - A collection of environments with a 24-DoF anthropomorphic robotic hand that has to perform object manipulation tasks with a cube, egg-object, or pen.
-There are variations of these environments that also include data from 92 touch sensors in the observation space.

-The [D4RL](https://github.com/Farama-Foundation/D4RL) environments are now available.
-These environments have been refactored and may not have the same action/observation spaces as the original, please read their documentation:

-* [Maze Environments](https://robotics.farama.org/envs/maze/) - An agent has to navigate through a maze to reach certain goal position.
-Two different agents can be used: a 2-DoF force-controlled ball, or the classic `Ant` agent from the [Gymnasium MuJoCo environments](https://gymnasium.farama.org/environments/mujoco/ant/).
-The environment can be initialized with a variety of maze shapes with increasing levels of difficulty.
-* [Adroit Arm](https://robotics.farama.org/envs/adroit_hand/) - A collection of environments that use the Shadow Dexterous Hand with additional degrees of freedom for the arm movement.
-The different tasks involve hammering a nail, opening a door, twirling a pen, or picking up and moving a ball.
-* [Franka Kitchen](https://robotics.farama.org/envs/franka_kitchen/) - Multitask environment in which a 9-DoF Franka robot is placed in a kitchen containing several common household items.
-The goal of each task is to interact with the items in order to reach a desired goal configuration.

-**WIP**: generate new `D4RL` environment datasets with [Minari](https://github.com/Farama-Foundation/Minari).

 ## Multi-goal API